BubblegumSweet/bubblegumSweet/README.md

 work on this later <3 basically im 18, a darkshipper/proshipper + anti harassment altogether.

-Not rlly a dni bc they don't exactly work ngl. but i WILL block you if you're: Homophobic, Racist, Transphobic, Pro Contact, Bad Faith, You dehumanize others, You use the wrong pronouns on purpose.
+Not rlly a dni bc they don't exactly work ngl. but i WILL block you if you're: Homophobic, Racist, Transphobic, Pro Contact, Radqueer, Bad Faith, You dehumanize others, You use the wrong pronouns on purpose, and just rude in general.

-prob not verbal most of the time, so I apologize if I don't talk or I just respond with nods or emojis, i'm legit just too mentally tired most of the time.

-I'm also not ontab most of the time either, I'm probably writing, playing games or just simply. not at my computer. but please feel free to drop a whisper to try and grab my attention ^^

 my main selfships are William Afton, Goob, Steven Universe, Rosemary Walten, HER (IMSCARED). i used to care abt "doubles" but im trying to expose myself to care less bc I know its unhealthy jhdj.

+My main is [@Michael-Afton1983](https://github.com/Michael-Afton1983) I don't wanna link my alt on that account bc it's for the safe server ^^ i DO NOT want -18 on this account AT ALLL.